Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 ### Assembly
 [AS]

 The assembly constant that will be replaced by the naming convention.
-This constant will be replaced by the assembly name.For example, the following naming convention:`[AS].UI.Views.[VM]View` will result in the following view for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`
+This constant will be replaced by the assembly name.
+For example, the following naming convention:`[AS].UI.Views.[VM]View` will result in the following view for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`

 ### Current
 [CURRENT]

-The current constant that will keep the convention in the current namespace.For example, the following naming convention:`[CURRENT].[VM]View` will result in the following view for`Catel.ExampleViewModel` :`Catel.ExampleView.xaml`
+The current constant that will keep the convention in the current namespace.
+For example, the following naming convention:`[CURRENT].[VM]View` will result in the following view for`Catel.ExampleViewModel` :`Catel.ExampleView.xaml`

 ### Up
 [UP]

 The up constant that will be replaced by the naming convention.
-This constant will be move up one step in the type namespace tree.For example, the following naming convention:`[UP].Views.[VM]View` will result in the following view for`Catel.ViewModels.ExampleViewModel` :`Catel.Views.ExampleView.xaml`
+This constant will be move up one step in the type namespace tree.
+For example, the following naming convention:`[UP].Views.[VM]View` will result in the following view for`Catel.ViewModels.ExampleViewModel` :`Catel.Views.ExampleView.xaml`

 ### ViewModelName
 [VM]

 The view model name constant that will be replaced by the naming convention.
-This constant will be replaced by the view model name without the "ViewModel" prefix.For example, the following naming convention:`[AS].UI.Views.[VM]View` will result in the following view for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`
+This constant will be replaced by the view model name without the "ViewModel" prefix.
+For example, the following naming convention:`[AS].UI.Views.[VM]View` will result in the following view for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`

 ### ViewName
 [VW]

 The view name constant that will be replaced by the naming convention.
-This constant will be replaced by the view name without the "View", "Window" and "Control" prefix.For example, the following naming convention:`[AS].UI.Views.[VW]ViewModel` will result in the following view model for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`
+This constant will be replaced by the view name without the "View", "Window" and "Control" prefix.
+For example, the following naming convention:`[AS].UI.Views.[VW]ViewModel` will result in the following view model for`ExampleViewModel` :`MyAssembly.UI.Views.ExampleView.xaml`